 The tip here is that it is important not only for the clinic to have a way for its patients to leave suggestions and complaints, but also for the software used in the clinic to have something similar, with Ninsaúde Apolo you can have both, through satisfaction surveys for your patients to respond, and with the suggestions card, where you, the Apolo user can suggest new features and suggestions for improvements.

 Contracts - HIPAA places as one of its requirements that all clinics, health plans, or third parties that come into contact with patients' confidential medical information have between themselves a contract or term that delimits responsibilities and competencies regarding the security of that information.

 - Warning about not using the system for criminal actions, maintaining the confidentiality of information - unless with a court order,

 - Ninsaúde employees do not provide any type of information to employees of our customers without the administrator's prior authorization - just to the administrator who owns the account,

 - We guarantee that the system works 95% of the time,

 - Access passwords are created only by the administrator,

-- Ninsaúde is also responsible for data privacy, however, we are not responsible for breach of information on account of authorized employees, agents or even third parties (hackers) - outside of technical predictability.
+- Ninsaúde is also responsible for data privacy, however, we are not responsible for breaches of information on account of authorized employees, agents, or even third parties (hackers) - outside of technical predictability.

 Keep following the blog to understand more about HIPAA and our upcoming updates.